DovgaNik/jVesselTracker/README.md

 * To clear the working panel and hide selected ship press Escape

-* If you don't want to choose the ship with your mouse, you should use number keys from 1 to 5
+* If you don't want to choose the ship with your mouse, you should use F keys from F1 to F5

+* Add new ship F6

+* Delete a ship F7

+* Edit ship data F8

+* Open configuration panel F9

+* Refresh the data F10

+* Open map in browser F11